mediadesignpractices/color_station/README.md

 1. navigate to the directory with the script
 2. `python csvtogpx.py './relative/directory/of/csv/files'`
+4. navigate to a directory called *xml* which is in the root of the processed directory
-3. marvel your fancy new gpx files.
+3. marvel your fancy new gpx files

 So you might be wondering why we don't just generate the gpx file on the device.
 How thoughtful of you.
 We are trying to limit the amount of parsing that needs to done on the device, csv files are light weight and don't require complicated headers etc.'